codecop/VoidFunctionNoArgs-Refactoring-Kata/java/src/main/java/sample/readme.txt

 Ok, this is getting boring.
 Where does it end.
 Till now there are 4 global wrapper objects and 4 structs, three for the Sample's internal data.
 Let's create one or two more structs.

+* NRegFkt is a simple out, one time usage
+  * quick win
+  * 10'